CLEFeHealth/CLEFeHealth2017IRtask/README.md

 ## Organisation of the repository

-`assessments` - contains the assessments of relevance and other dimensions (e.g. understandability) for the documents `-> 2016` - contains the assessments for the 2016 submissions.
+`assessments` - contains the assessments of relevance and other dimensions (e.g. understandability) for the documents

+  `-> 2016` - contains the assessments for the 2016 submissions.
 Note that in 2017, documents assessed (either relevant or not relevant) are to be excluded from participants submissions

+  `-> 2017` - will contain the assessments for the 2017 submissions.

+`queries` - contains the queries to be used for the tasks.
+These are the 2016 queries.
+Note that we have also provided the URL of the web forum we used to initiate the information need (see `queries2016_with_url.xml`).